Sarli2002/Cara-MERN-E-commerce/README.md

 - **JWT** – For authentication.

 ## Deployment
-The website is deployed on Render.
+The website is deployed on Vercel.
 You can access the live version [here](https://cara-frontend.vercel.app).